3DCreator-droid/SpoolForge-MMU/README.md

 # SpoolForge MMU - A budget friendly DIY AMS
-As of right now, the SpoolForge is no different than the repo it was forked from, so go there instead!
+The SpoolForge MMU is just a cheaper 3MS with a few custom parts and (optional) simplified firmware.
 I have limited time, so I can't update this a bunch, but it will happen eventually.
 Here is a bit of information about this project.
 This project can be used in many ways.
 You could use the 3MS enclosure with the SpoolForge firmware, or vice versa.

 Update Roadmap: